Womb cancer is cancer that affects the womb.

 Referral to a specialist

-The GP may refer you for more tests.
-They may refer you to see a specialist if they think you have a condition that needs to be investigated.
+The GP may refer you to a specialist if they think you need more tests.

 This may be an urgent referral if you have certain symptoms.
-This does not definitely mean you have cancer.
+But this does not mean you have cancer.